 - Tomb of Mawlay ‘Ali al-Sharif, Rissani

-This morning we take the Tinjdad road east to the town of Erfoud.
+Then we take the Tinjdad road east to the town of Erfoud.
 This road marks the start of the Route of the Qasbas, so-called because of the many fortified houses, or qasbas, which line its edges.
 Along the way we stop to view part of the 300-kilometre network of khettara (qanat) – subsurface irrigation channels which were excavated in the Tafilalt basin beginning in the late 14th century.
 More than 75 of these chains provided perennial water following the breakup of the ancient city of Sijilmassa.
 Khettara continued to function for much of the northern oasis until the early 1970s, when new technologies and government policies forced changes.

 After lunch in Erfoud, we depart for Rissani, the capital of the province of Tafilalt and ancestral home of the ‘Alawi dynasty.
 Rissani lies alongside the ruins of the early Islamic town of Sijilmassa which controlled Moroccan trade with sub-Saharan Africa from the early 8th century until the 14th century.
 Sijilmassa’s vast ruins reflect the wealth of this medieval city, but by the 16th century it was no more than one of a number of fortified mud-brick villages (qsars).
 These mud-brick villages are composed of many small houses wedged together whose outer walls form a continuous outer rampart through which a single ornate portal provides access to the village.
 The modern town of Rissani itself, constructed this century, grew out of the largest set of local qsars.